gustav-mb/PRDAT-assignments/Assignment 5/README.md

 end
 // Result: val it: HigherFun.value = Int 7
 (*
-  Yes, it should return 7, since the inner binding of x is never used.
+  Yes, it should return 7, since the inner binding of x is never used, since the returned function must enclose the value of f's free variable x.
-  It instead, returns the value of addTwo 5 (i.e. y) to the currying function add 2 y = add 2 5.
+  It instead, returns the value of addTwo 5 (i.e. y) to the partial application function add 2 y = add 2 5.
 *)

 let add x = let f y = x+y in f end in add 2 end